vmware-archive/cbapi/client_apis/README.md

 ####/api/v1/detect/report/adminsbyresolvedtime/(count)/(sort)
 Enumerates admin in order of number of alerts they have resolved

-*Supports*: `GET` for `api/v1/detect/report/adminsbyalertsresolved/(count)/(sort) *Supports*: `GET` for `api/v1/detect/report/adminsbyresolvedtime/(count)/(sort)
+*Supports*: `GET` for `api/v1/detect/report/adminsbyalertsresolved/(count)/(sort)` *Supports*: `GET` for `api/v1/detect/report/adminsbyresolvedtime/(count)/(sort)`

 #####Returns:
 + With no count parameter, `GET /api/v1/detect/report/adminsbyalertsresolved` returns a JSON object with maximum 10 enumerated admin sorted in descending order of how many alerts they have resolved.

 + With a count parameter and no sort parameter, `GET /api/v1/detect/report/adminsbyalertsresolved/count` returns a JSON object with the "count" number of admin sorted in descending order of how many alerts they have resolved.
 + With both a count and sort parameters, `GET /api/v1/detect/report/adminsbyalertsresolve/count/sort returns a JSON object with the "count" number of admin sorted in "sort" order (Either 'asc' for ascending or 'desc' for descending)

 + With no count parameter, `GET /api/v1/detect/report/adminsbyresolvedtime` returns a JSON object with maximum 10 enumerated admin sorted in descending order of resolved time.
-+ With a count parameter and no sort parameter, `GET /api/v1/detect/report/adminsbyresolvedtime/count` returns a JSON object with the "count" number of admin sorted in descending order of resolved time
++ With a count parameter and no sort parameter, `GET /api/v1/detect/report/adminsbyresolvedtime/count` returns a JSON object with the "count" number of admin sorted in descending order of resolved time.
 + With both a count and sort parameters, `GET /api/v1/detect/report/adminsbyresolvedtime/count/sort returns a JSON object with the "count" number of admin sorted in "sort" order (Either 'asc' for ascending or 'desc' for descending

 A JSON object of admin users organized by alerts resolved has the following structure: